NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Gylou.md

 abilities_mid:
   - name: ""
   - name: "Reflexive Grab"
-    desc: "`pf2:r` (move) **Trigger** A creature leaves a square within the gylou's reach using a move action or attempts a melee Strike against the gylou\n**Effect** The gylou lashes out with a tentacle, attempting to [[Actions/Grapple|Grapple]] the triggering creature.
+    desc: "`pf2:r` (move) **Trigger** A creature leaves a square within the gylou's reach using a move action or attempts a melee Strike against the gylou\n* * *\n\n**Effect** The gylou lashes out with a tentacle, attempting to [[Actions/Grapple|Grapple]] the triggering creature.
 If the triggering Strike was with a melee weapon, the attacking creature can Release the weapon to cause the gylou to automatically fail the Athletics check."

 attacks:
   - name: ""